MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

 ## Will the courses and lectures be recorded in case I couldn’t attend live sessions?

 Yes, the lectures shall be recorded and available for free for 4 days you shall be chosen in advance.
-However, if you want a permanent recording of the lecture, the price of a single lecture will be an additional $25.
+However, if you want a permanent recording of the lecture, the price of a single lecture will be an additional cost.
 That is why I am stressing the importance of attendance and not skipping.

 ## Are there any more advantages to the courses?